“How much would it cost to have you write my book for me?”

 She paused then said, “But that would be for a good writer.
 What if I just wanted to find a writer who will do it for one thousand dollars?”

 I have to admit I was gobsmacked, as my British friends would say.
 I tried to explain again that anyone willing to write a book for a thousand dollars wasn’t someone she’d want to hire.
 Then she cut me off and said, “OK, thank you!” and hung up.

 If you’re serious about writing a book, you will find a way.
-Either hire a good, qualified ghostwriter or make the time to learn how to write a book then write it yourself.
+Either hire a good, qualified ghostwriter or make the time to learn how to write a book so you can write it yourself.
 If you choose to write your own book, consider hiring me as a consultant.
 I can help you with outlining, rewrites, dialogue, character arcs, etc.

 Now, if you’ve read this article and you are interested in hiring a ghostwriter, I would love to hear from you.